sparklingdataocean/gh-pages/_posts/2025-01-20-vectors2gafGNN.markdown

     To create a unified representation of geographic relationships, we combined the Land Neighbors Graph and the Sea Neighbors Graph.
 This unified graph includes all connections based on both land and sea borders, enabling a holistic analysis of country relationships.
 </p>
 <p>
-    The first step was to annotate the edges in each graph with attributes indicating the type of connection.
+    The process began by annotating edges in each graph with attributes that indicate the type of connection.
 For the Land Neighbors Graph, all edges were marked with the attribute <code>'type': 'land'</code>.
 Similarly, for the Sea Neighbors Graph, all edges were labeled with <code>'type': 'sea'</code>.
 </p>